 Potatoes Au Gratin

-For this Potatoes Au Gratin recipe you can peel the potatoes or not.
+For this recipe you can peel the potatoes or not.
 It’s entirely up to you.
 To thinly slice them, consider giving Cutco’s Traditional Cheese Knife a try.
+I know it sounds odd, but the holes along the knife’s blade help prevent the starchy potato slices from sticking.

-This recipe calls for Parmesan and Gruyère, but Cheddar and Swiss would also work really well.
+This recipe calls for Parmesan and Gruyere, but cheddar and Swiss would also work really well.

 Potatoes Au Gratin